 As the largest sponsor of graduate medical education specialty training in West Virginia, the WVU School of Medicine expects and monitors compliance with duty hour standards through its Graduate Medical Education Committee (GMEC) and the Office of Graduate Medical Education through the direction of the Designated Institutional Official (DIO).
-Residents and any member of the health sciences center team are urged to report any concern regarding duty hours, fatigue and other issues to the compliance hotlines of either the practice plan at 1-877-334-2209 or WVUH, the primary teaching hospital at 1-877-298-4376.
-Reports will be investigated confidentially and quickly.
+Residents and any member of the health sciences center team are urged to report any concern regarding duty hours, fatigue, orother issues related to mistreatment through the WVU GME Mistreatment reporting link (https://medicine.wvu.edu/graduate-medical-education/mistreatment-form/).